 - Step off his treadmill and be done after a total of 17 minutes

-Certainly he could not be doing much for his cardo in such a short period?
+Certainly he could not be doing much for his cardio in such a short period?
 I was wrong.
-He was doing amazing things for his cardio, and now I do this too.
+I have since learned that he was doing amazing things for his cardio, and now I do it that way too.